 British Cycle Supply Company

-US and Canada based suppliers of Triumph, BSA and Norton spares.
+US and Canada based.
 Lots of interesting stuff.

-US based British bike parts.
-Huge range of high quality, high performance precision spares for BSA, Triumph and Norton.
+US based.
+Huge range of high quality, high performance precision spares.
 Original equipment and custom parts.

-Current production is between 23 and 30 bikes per year, with over 500 machines sold.
-These are brand new time-warp motorcycles built on modern equipment; bikes that are finding a steady stream of buyers from all over the world keen to help preserve a legend and put it to work with real world day-to-day riding.
+Current production is between 23 and 30 units per year, with over 500 machines sold.
+These are brand new time-warp twins built on modern equipment and finding a steady stream of buyers from all over the world keen to help preserve a legend and put it to work with real world day-to-day riding.

-What makes these bikes extra special is that you can buy a brand new model in a huge range of configurations by cherry picking the best of what Norton had to offer, and then improve upon that with modern developments on an age old theme.
+What makes these twins and singles extra special is that you can order your choice in a huge range of configurations by cherry picking the best bits of the various models, and then improve upon that with modern developments on an age old theme.

-“That’s right,” said Les, now sixty and an avid collector of full size locomotives.
-“We build 750cc, 850cc, 1003cc and 1040cc Commandos.
-Customers can order any combination of drum brakes, disc brakes, electric starters, belt drives, numerous petrol tank and seat styles, suspension upgrades, original or custom colours—and all with Norton’s legendary Isolastic engine mounts to keep the vibrations at bay.
+“That’s right,” says the man himself, now sixty and an avid collector of full size diesel locomotives.
+“We build 750cc, 850cc, 1003cc and 1040cc variants.
+Customers can order any combination of drum brakes, disc brakes, electric starters, belt drives, numerous petrol tank and seat styles, suspension upgrades, original or custom colours—and all with the legendary Isolastic engine mounts to keep the vibrations at bay.
 We carry 100% of spares and have a waiting list of 13 months.
 We’re quite simply selling our bikes as fast as we can build them.

 So how did all this come about?

-“Everywhere.
+“They sell everywhere.
 The USA.
 Canada.
 Europe.
 South America.
 And, of course, into the home market.
 Bikes for the UK and Europe need Single Vehicle Approval (SVA), which gave us problems in the past.
 But the SVA people are used to us now.
 We simply book a day in advance to get fast-tracked through, then collect the registration documents the following day.
-US and Canadian bikes, however, are sold in “kit” form to comply with local legislation.”
+US and Canadian exports, however, are sold in “kit” form to comply with local legislation.”

-Les shares the rights to the Norvil trademark with Mick Hemmings.
-But the position is a little more complicated regarding the Commando name.
+Emery shares the rights to the Norvil trademark with Mick Hemmings.
+But the position is a little more complicated regarding the Norton Commando name.
 That's jointly owned by Stuart Garner (Norton Motorcycles).
-Meanwhile, the Norton name is enjoyed by Les on a perpetual licence.
+Meanwhile, the Norton name is enjoyed on a perpetual licence.

 Don't be.
 Most people know what they want and buy from whoever they want to buy it from.
 It certainly doesn't make much difference in practical terms.
-But no one is currently challenging Les's right to the Norvil name, and Les is keeping it right where he wants it.
+But no one is currently challenging Les's right to the Norvil name, and he's keeping it right where he wants it.

-The modest workshop in Burntwood, Staffordshire, is a labyrinth of “clean” and “dirty” assembly rooms.
+The modest workshop in Burntwood, Staffordshire, is a labyrinth of nominally “clean” and “dirty” assembly rooms.
 But in reality, it’s all spotless.
-Ask for a part, and Les—or one of his staff—can lay their hand on it in seconds.
+Ask for a part—any part—and it can be located in seconds.
 Like all good workshops, tooling and equipment is efficiently placed.
-Occasionally a piece of machinery jolts into life, but most of the work is manual and fairly quiet, be it assembling engines or building cycle parts.
+Occasionally, as you wander around, a piece of machinery jolts into life, but most of the work is manual and fairly quiet, be it assembling engines or building cycle parts.

 Close to the front of the shop is a corridor where large cardboard parts bins (three rows deep) sit on racks.
-The parts are all new and well machined, and Les is confident they're made to tighter tolerances than they ever were, most of them on up-to-the-minute machinery.
+The parts are all new and well machined, and they're made to tighter tolerances than they ever were, most of them on up-to-the-minute machinery.

 “We also have a happy hour every Monday, Wednesday, Thursday and Friday afternoon at 4-5pm, UK time,” he explains.
 “We keep a phone line clear, and our customers can and do call us for support.”

 And soon the phones are ringing and Les wanders off to a quieter corner where he fields enquiries from Australia, the USA, South Africa, and pretty much anywhere else where the dominant tongue is English, or where the natives have developed a sufficient command of it.
 Much of those enquiries related to assembly issues.
-Eavesdrop, and you'll hear Les patiently explaining the relevant procedure.
+Eavesdrop, and you'll hear a patient explanation the relevant procedure.

 Other times, the queries relate to "running issues" or maintenance questions.
 It doesn't matter.
-Norvil customers get personal attention from the man at the top.
+Customers get personal attention from the man at the top.
 Not many business can boast that.

-Moreover, as all-round commuters, tourers or weekend fun bikes, these Commandos are more viable than ever—and, in tuned form, will crack 120mph without much trouble.
-And if you want them to be, they are absolutely indistinguishable from the “genuine” article, except to an expert in chassis numbers and Norton rivet counting.
+Moreover, as all-round commuters, tourers or weekend fun bikes, they're more viable than ever—and, in tuned form, will crack 120mph without much trouble.
+And if you want them to be, they are absolutely indistinguishable from the “genuine” article, except to an expert in chassis numbers and rivet counting.

 Only, these are genuine.
 They’re not retro.
 They’re not fakes.
 They’re not homages.
-These bikes are quite simply a near seamless continuation of the original British parallel twins—except that they’re superior in almost every respect.
-Norvil even use many of the original engineering suppliers and foundries.
+They're quite simply a near seamless continuation of the original British parallel twins—except that they’re superior in almost every respect, even using many of the original engineering contractors and foundries.

 “Exhaust pipes, silencers and grab rails are made in Hednesford, Staffs, just three miles away,” explains Les.
 “The cylinder barrel comes from Brierly Hill, just eight miles down the road.
 The side panels used to be made by Triangle, but are currently made by Lucas Mitchenall in Salisbury, Wiltshire.
 GRP parts, until fairly recently, came from Sprint Manufacturing, also in Wiltshire.
 But they're concentrating on parts for Hinckley Triumphs, so we've got a new supplier now.